hivebank/documentation/api/accounts.md

 is created as well as an `accounts` entry.
 If a user does already exist on the system, only a new account is created against the user.
 Users are linked to accounts through their userIdentificationNumber with a one to many relationship.

+By default, new accounts will be created for a user if a user exists or not.
+If this call is to be used to only create a user and register their first account, an additional flag can be sent `action=create`.
+If this is present, if the given user (identified by their IdentificationNumber) has an account on the system, an error will be returned.

 __Request__

 ```